JustKCorp/JustKCorp.github.io/projects/project3.md

   - G++
 summary: "A simple shape calculator that finds the area given the dimensions as input."
 ---

-This program defines a hierarchy of classes for various shapes such as Circle, Square, Sphere, Cylinder, Cube, Triangle, and Tetrahedron.
-Each class defines functions to calculate the area and volume of the corresponding shape.
-The base class, Shape, provides virtual functions for getting the name of the shape, printing its details, and taking input data.
-Each derived class overrides the base class functions to provide their own implementation.
+This program establishes a hierarchy of classes for different shapes, including Circle, Square, Sphere, Cylinder, Cube, Triangle, and Tetrahedron.
+Each class incorporates functions to compute the area and volume of the respective shape.
+The foundational class, Shape, furnishes virtual functions to retrieve the shape's name, print its details, and collect input data.
+Every derived class customizes these base class functions to offer their individualized implementations.